Exploring new possibilities through participatory design

 Jan 17 - 21 2018

-This exhibition presented design speculations on Black centric societies that are devoid of oppression, discrimination, and systemic issues.
+An immersive multilevel installation transforming the BAND19 house into a cohesive future home existing in a Black centered on Black centric societies that are devoid of oppression, discrimination, and systemic issues.
 We asked ourselves: What do these societies look like?
 How do they function?
 How can these futures be achieved?
 How do we deconstruct and remove colonial influence from our ideas surrounding the future?
 This exhibition represented an opportunity to explore these questions in an immersive and collaborative space, through critical and speculative design.

 Curated by Andre Baynes and Chiedza Pasipanodya